 I have decided I will make no further investments in any aircraft – fixed wings or quad copters.
 I will fly what I have, while we still can.
 If this rule takes effect in its current form, all my craft will fill a landfill.

 I will then eventually probably purchase a single compliant quadcopter and pay the annual FAA fees (which I think could reach $100 per year) and fly that where I can.
 But otherwise, I and many others will simply leave model aviation.
-The AMA had better step up its act or its game over for them.
+The AMA had better step up its act or its game over.

 I am hopeful that many people have identified serious deficiencies in the NPRM – deficiencies that make it impossible to implement as presently crafted.